emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

 .. _interacting-with-code-emnapi:

-Binding C/C++ and JavaScript — Emnapi (Node-API for Emscripten)
+Binding C/C++ and JavaScript - Emnapi
 ===============================================================

-`Emnapi`_ is an unofficial `Node-API`_ implementation for Emscripten.
+`Emnapi`_ is an unofficial `Node-API`_ implementation which can be used in Emscripten.
+If you would like to port existing Node-API addon to WebAssembly, you can give it a try.
+See
-If you prefer Node-API, or you would like to port your Node.js addon written in Node-API to WebAssembly, you can give it a try.
-See `Emnapi documentation`_ for more details.
+`Emnapi documentation`_ for more details.

 .. _library.js: https://github.com/emscripten-core/emscripten/blob/main/src/library.js